ravendesignsystem/rds/src/docs/dev/blocks/header/masthead/index.md

-**Note**: you won't see the mobile (hamburger) menu in the examples below unless your browser width is maller then 768 pixels.
+**Note**: you won't see the mobile (hamburger) menu in the examples below unless your browser width is smaller then 768 pixels.

 {%include "close" %}